P3trur0/nginx-multidatacenter/README.md

 	$ docker-compose up

-and then visit http://localhost:9090 the string "Test ONE" will appear to you.
+and then browsing http://localhost:9090 you'll read "**Test ONE**" string.

-Then try to contact using the header "X-SERVER-SELECT" with value "two":
+Then try to contact using the header "**X-SERVER-SELECT**" with value "two":

 	$ curl --header "X-Server-Select:two" http://localhost:9090